linzhangUCA/3421tpl-sense_distance/README.md

-# Wall Sensing
+# Sense the Wall
 Use the ultrasonic distance sensor to sense the wall in front of your robot.
-Code your robot's behaviors according to the distance to the wall.
+Code motors' behaviors based on the distance sensor's data.
 There are taped markers on the ground to help you better observe your robot's movement.

 ## Requirements:

+### 1. Physical Configuration
+1.1.
+Wiring Pico and Motor Driver Board

+    Control left motor using A channel of the motor driver board.
+    Control right motor using B channel.
+    (5%) Use GPIO7 for left motor's PWM input.
+    (5%) Use GPIO9 for left motor's IN1 input.
+    (5%) Use GPIO8 for left motor's IN2 input.
+    (5%) Use GPIO15 for right motor's PWM input.
+    (5%) Use GPIO13 for right motor's IN1 input.
+    (5%) Use GPIO14 for right motor's IN2 input.
+    (5%) Use GPIO12 for motor driver's STBY input.

+1.2.
+Circuit Picture

+Please take a picture of your circuit and display it below 👇

+### 2. Coding Exercise
 1. (80%) Complete `wall_sensing.py` perform the following sequential movements.
    ![wall_sense](/wall_sensing.png)